-In education, the question "How do you know something works" is very difficult to answer; we have to put together the most persuasive case we can.
-This research discusses a programme that either works or doesn't - thus generating new knowledge.
-In reality, it may work for some and not others; and there may be constituent parts which are effective and others which are incidental.
+"How do you know something works" is very difficult to answer; we have to put together the most persuasive case we can.
+It may work for some and not others; and there may be constituent parts which are effective and others which are incidental.
 People involved may have views on these, which provide raw material to be interpreted rather than being definitive.
 The creation of new knowledge generally uses the language of reliability and validity.
 Research adds to knowledge and contributes to general understandings in the field of study.
 In the physical sciences, knowledge is a new explanation of things observed, which will then be further tested and developed.
 Knowledge changes over time, so what we now 'know' is more developed than what we once 'knew'.
 It is dynamic and not static.
 Therefore, knowledge does not mean 'things discovered' as much as 'things explained'.
-To be sure there may be a degree of discovery when new planets or previously unknown species are found; but discovery is really the gateway to knowledge rather than the knowledge itself.